 The Forgotten History of America, by Cormac O’Brien.
 I came across this book while researching Death and the Informant.
 Cormac delivers delicious bits of history in easy-to-read prose and digestable chunks.
 Plus, he provides great art.

 Blind Justice, by Anne Perry.
 I had the pleasure to meet and listen to this delightful writer speak at the San Francisco Writer’s Conference this past February.
 After I shook her hand, I hustled to the conference book seller and picked this up.
 Read it all night long instead of practicing my agent pitch.
 This lady is an inspiration.

 Benedict Cumberbatch: The Biography, by Justin Lewis.
-In 2014, my teenaged daughters introduced me to the BBC series Sherlock.
-We binge-watched one rainy weekend, and I can tell you, when Benedict Cumberbatch bungee-jumped through the window, shook the broken glass off his collar and kissed Louise Brealy, the three of us screamed like it was 1964 and the Beatles had just landed in New York.
+In 2014, my daughters introduced me to the BBC series Sherlock.
+We binge-watched one rainy weekend, and when Benedict Cumberbatch bungee-jumped through the window, shook the broken glass off his collar and kissed Louise Brealy, the three of us screamed like the Beatles had just landed in New York.
 But he isn’t just a stud-puppy (although that’s my favorite part).
 Great biography.

 Outlander, by Christina Gabaldon.
 Long before the TV series (which I DVR), I read this book.
 Three times.
 She knows how to tell a story.
 This summer while on a trip, I picked up the Outlander Kitchen cookbook – can’t wait to try the Scotch Eggs.

 Written in Blood, by Carolyn Graham.
 I am addicted to all books Carolyn Graham.
 She paints such a picture of Midsomer that I want to retire there.